ealbarqat/AI-Home-Safety-Guardian/poster_content.md

 Independent living for elderly populations is increasingly prioritized across Europe, particularly in Luxembourg where rural elderly communities face challenges in accessing immediate care.
 According to Luxembourg's national statistics (STATEC), approximately 19.5% of the population is over 65 years, with many residing in dispersed rural areas.
 This project proposes an AI-powered home safety monitoring system that integrates Internet of Things (IoT) sensors with machine learning algorithms to predict and prevent domestic accidents among seniors living alone.

-The system employs non-intrusive environmental sensors—temperature, gas detection, passive infrared (PIR) motion sensors, and electricity consumption monitors—to analyze behavioral patterns.
-Through time-series analysis using Long Short-Term Memory (LSTM) networks and Gated Recurrent Units (GRU), the system establishes individualized behavioral baselines.
-Anomaly detection algorithms including Isolation Forest, One-Class Support Vector Machines (OC-SVM), and Autoencoders identify deviations indicating potential emergencies such as falls, forgotten appliances, or unusual inactivity periods.
+The system employs non-intrusive environmental sensors—temperature, gas detection, motion sensors, and electricity consumption monitors—to analyze behavioral patterns without compromising privacy.
+The system learns each person's normal daily routines over 4-6 weeks using AI models (LSTM networks) to establish personalized baselines.
+Anomaly detection algorithms then continuously monitor for deviations from these baselines, identifying potential emergencies such as falls, forgotten appliances, or unusual inactivity periods.

-The proposed methodology employs a three-tier architecture: (1) edge computing for local sensor data processing, (2) cloud-based storage and advanced analytics, and (3) real-time alert generation via multi-level notification systems.
-This solution addresses the growing need for non-intrusive, privacy-preserving care assistance in the Greater Region, while maintaining elderly autonomy and dignity through GDPR-compliant data handling and transparency mechanisms.
+The proposed methodology employs a simple three-layer architecture: (1) sensors in the home that collect environmental data, (2) cloud-based AI processing that analyzes patterns and detects anomalies, and (3) alert systems that notify family members and caregivers via email, SMS, or phone calls.
+This solution addresses the growing need for non-intrusive, privacy-preserving care assistance in the Greater Region, while maintaining elderly autonomy and dignity through GDPR-compliant data handling.

-**Keywords:** Elderly Care, IoT, Anomaly Detection, Predictive Analytics, Home Safety, Luxembourg, GDPR-Compliant Monitoring, LSTM, Time-Series Analysis
+**Keywords:** Elderly Care, IoT, Anomaly Detection, Predictive Analytics, Home Safety, Luxembourg, GDPR-Compliant Monitoring

 ---